Therapy for Over-Functioning Moms in Illinois

 Frequently Asked Questions

-• I accept BCBS, Aetna or Medicare.
-If you don’t have one of these insurance providers, my fee is $225 for 50 minute sessions.
+• I accept BCBS PPO.
+If you don’t have BCBS, my fee is $200 for 50 minute sessions.
 I am happy to provide you with a super bill that you can send to your insurance to get partial reimbursement at the percentage rate that is set by your particular plan.
 You can call your insurance provider to find this out-of-network provider reimbursement rate.
 Insurance requires a diagnosis for treatment.

 Extended sessions are also offered for self-pay clients: